Stand out as a Texture Artist

 Know your Blending modes

 Blend modes are something we often forget about when working with layers and nodes, though that’s not to say that we don’t use them.
 I know that as an artist I’ve been guilty of throwing in the odd Overlay layer simply because ‘it made the texture look cool!’.
-Whilst you’re probably not going to be called out on this from a showreel alone, in a studio environment you want to be as frugal and conservative with your layers as possible.
+While you’re probably not going to be called out on this from a showreel alone, in a studio environment you want to be as frugal and conservative with your layers as possible.

 It is super easy to get lost with adding more and more layers of different Blend modes to get the effect you’re looking for and the reality is that you probably don’t need all of them to get there!
 Take the time to educate yourself on the mathematical operations that are being used behind the Blend modes and notice the areas where you might be able to replace chains of merge nodes with one single blend mode to get the same result.
-More often than not, they are universal for most applications, meaning that you’re instantly improving your value to any studio that wants to cut down projects containing thousands of nodes to just the bare necessities.
+More often than not, they're universal for most applications, meaning that you’re instantly improving your value to any studio that wants to cut down projects containing thousands of nodes to just the bare necessities.

 Mari Blend modes GIF

-Live and paint by the rule that if you don't know why you're doing something—don't do it.
+Live and paint by the rule that if you don't know why you're doing something — don't do it.
 If you do know, well, get ready to explain it in your future interviews.